An airport tax for international and domestic flights is included in the airfare.

 Although many tourists do wear shorts and sleeveless shirts, please respect the culture and traditions of Cambodia and dress modestly, expecially when visiting temples and religious sites.

-The local currency is the riel, however in Phnom Penh and most major tourist destinations, almost all goods and services are calculated and paid for in American currency.
-The rate of exchange is approximately 4,071 riel to USD 1 (1 June 2016).
+The local currency is the riel, however in Phnom Penh and most major tourist destinations, almost all goods and services are calculated and paid for in American dollar.
+The rate of exchange is approximately 4,000 riel to 1 USD.

 Credit cards, traveller’s cheques and currencies other than USD are accepted only at a few places such as major hotels, at some foreigner-owned restaurants and at some souvenir shops.
 It is best to carry USD in small denominations.
 ATM machines are offered by ANZ Royal Bank, Cambodian Public Bank, SBC Bank and Canadia Bank.
-ATMs accept all major credit cards and can be found at various places in Phnom Penh, Siem Reap, Battambang and Sihanoukville.
+ATM machines are offered by all banks and accept all major credit cards and can be found at various places throughout any large city in the country.

 Regulations are relaxed and simple formalities should be observed when entering the country.
 Every traveller has to complete a customs declaration form during the arrival flight and must submit it on arrival.